heartandhandstraining/smart-brain/README.md

 # SmartBrain - Face Recognition App
-A web app that detects human faces in a image provided with the image url.
+The front-end part of smart-brain, a web app that detects human faces in a image provided with the image url.

-- Full-stack web development using HTML, CSS, JS, React, Node.js, Express, Knex, PostgreSQL, and a Clarifai API.
+- Front-end web development using HTML, CSS, JavaSript, React, Tachyons, Particles.js.

 <!-- 1.
 Clone this repo
 2. Run `npm install`